emacs-mirror/emacs/mps/manual/source/topic/pattern.rst

 Allocation patterns
 ===================

-An :dfb:`allocation pattern` is a hint to the MPS to expect a particular pattern of allocation on an :term:`allocation point`.
+An :dfn:`allocation pattern` is a hint to the MPS to expect a particular pattern of allocation on an :term:`allocation point`.
 The MPS may use this hint to schedule its decisions as to when and what to collect.